h-lin/FTSCS2013/README.md

 FTSCS2013
 =======
-This Repository contains UPPAAL models used in the paper submitted to FTSCS 2013.
+This repository contains UPPAAL models used in the paper submitted to FTSCS 2013.

 FTSCS2013_SR1_20130906.xml --> The UPPAAL model of example system SR1